Liberation Psychology

 Core Principles

-• Social Context: Liberation psychology acknowledges that mental health issues often stem from societal structures like racism, poverty, sexism, and colonialism.
+• Social Context: Acknowledges that mental health issues often stem from societal structures like racism, poverty, sexism, and colonialism.
+It views mental health through the lens of social, economic, and political contexts, examining how systemic oppression—such as racism, sexism, colonialism, classism, and ableism—affects emotional well-being.

-• Critical Consciousness: Clients are encouraged to develop an awareness of the social forces that impact their lives and mental well-being.
+• Critical Consciousness: Clients are encouraged to develop an awareness of the social forces that shape their lives.
+By gaining critical consciousness, individuals better understand the societal structures that impact their mental well-being and are empowered to challenge these oppressive systems.

 Overall, liberation psychology seeks to dismantle oppression and promote mental well-being by empowering individuals to challenge systemic inequities and work toward social justice.